joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/connecting-to-a-database.md

     </mx:WindowedApplication>

 The following example shows how to open an existing database file for synchronous execution.
-The database file is named “DBSample.db” and is located in the user’s
+The database file is named "DBSample.db" and is located in the user's
 [Pointing to the application storage directory](WS5b3ccc516d4fbf351e63e3d118676a4c56-7fc6.html).

     import flash.data.SQLConnection;